 In today’s hypercompetitive business world, there are numerous reasons why HR certification matters.
 For starters, one out of two hiring managers prefers candidates with certification, according to the Human Resources Certification Institute’s 2008 Value of Certification Survey.
 In addition, the Bureau of Labor Statistics expects the demand for human resources professionals to grow 17% by 2016.
 Even more compelling is that Money Magazine ranked Human Resources Manager careers #4 in a recent Best Jobs in America survey.
 As the competition for this top job grows, HR professionals with valuable certification are more likely to stand out from the other candidates.

 The 21st century human resources field is light years ahead of former days when HR was predominantly limited to administrative duties.
 Today’s human resources professionals still perform traditional tasks like employment screening and answering benefits questions, but they are also pivotal in high-level planning with responsibilities like consulting with top executives to chart strategic direction and shaping key policies.
 Mary E. Power, executive director of the HR Certification Institute, states that “Credentials earned through the HR Certification Institute are key to keeping the skills of today’s HR professional current.”

 It makes a world of difference when you can show others just how dedicated you are to your career.
-In general, to be respected as a human resources professional and to be considered for higher level positions you must have your certification.
+In general, to be respected as a human resources professional and to be considered for higher level positions you must have your HR Certification.
 This valuable credential distinguishes you as a human resources expert and true HR professional.
-For even more information about why a human resources certification matters to you, there are a number of reasons detailed in the Value of Certification Survey from the Human Resources Certification Institute (HRCI), including:
+For even more information about why HR certification matters to you, there are a number of reasons detailed in the Value of Certification Survey from the Human Resources Certification Institute (HRCI), including: